algosup/2022-2023-project-1-smart-signage-Project-4-group/TestPlan.md

 ![image](https://cdn.discordapp.com/attachments/450761035016699906/1031832888460709948/unknown.png)

 ### **III.3.
 Test criteria**

 **Suspension Criteria** <br>
-Specify the critical suspension criteria for a test.
-If the suspension criteria are met during testing, the active test cycle will be suspended until the criteria are resolved.

 If the team members report that there are 10% of test cases failed, suspend testing until the development team fixes all the failed cases.